It’s a tricky area to fix with traditional IT band and TFL stretches but yoga has a number of poses that can help to relieve the tightness and pain.

 5. RECLINING HAND-TO-BIG-TOE (4 minutes on each side)

-This Reclining Spinal Twist variation is one of the best IT band and TFL stretches.
+This Reclining Spinal Twist variation is a fantastic IT band and TFL stretch.
 Straighten your left leg up to the sky and press through your heel.
 Cross your left ankle over your right knee and flex your left foot.
 Drop the inside of your right ankle to the mat and gently lower your right knee down with the left foot still in place.
 Look to the right and stay here for 3 minutes—twisting from the base of your spine.

 Come back to centre and switch sides.
 Then hug your knees into your chest.